Forricide/still-feel-alive/Chapter 8.md

 Now that she's looking for them, she can see the differences everywhere: its clothing's colours are subtly weaker, washed out; its skin is chalky and ashen; its hair stringy and thin.

 "We noticed that with the other one, too.
 Gregor thinks it might be how your power deals with the clones, sort of like a much slower version of- well, you wouldn't know of them.
 But it falls in line with a theory of mine.
 Parahuman powers rarely seem to be particularly... useful, outside of fighting.
 So there's no need for it to make a quality copy of you, I suppose, if it's just going to be discarded.
-Like some sort of subconscious resource allo- nevermind.
+Like some sort of subconscious resource allo- never mind.
 Let's get back to work."

 Taylor just nods, not really listening.
 There's something more interesting about the body, a morbid allure to inspecting it.
 She idly wonders if it's special, in some way - there's certainly a draw to it, like she just can't quite resist looking for more blemishes, now that she knows of the façade.